houndpup/former.github.io/_posts/2023-04-14-Are-You-Testing-Your-Detections.md

 Ultimately, the structure of the security team at your organization does not matter.
 What really matters is that the folks that are building these detections are taking the next step: testing them.

-### Why aren't Security teams testing these detections?
+### Why Aren't Security Teams Testing These Detections?
 1. Resource shortage
 2. Rely solely on red team engagements
 3. Stubbornness